adamnfish/PythonGit/README.rst

 GitPython.

 If however, you were just going to run shell commands from Python then save yourself the hassle of writing it and use this.
+It is particularly useful for prototyping applications that need to interact with Git.

 GitPython is just a collection of functions that will execute shell commands to manage the repository.